Sonchus kirkii: Conservation status

 The conservation status of the shore puha is currently at "declining" and its umbrella category is "at risk".

 Threats

-Other species of weeds that grow faster may be the reason for the shore puha to be at a declining status as it is outcompeted.
+Other species of Sow thistles that grow faster may be the reason for the shore puha to be at a declining status as it is outcompeted.
 The sowthistles Sonchus asper and Sonchus oleraceus can take over the habitats that the shore puha prefer and colonizing the area quicker.
 Up until the mid-1980s the shore puha was common, but since then its numbers have been declining.

+Maori use and Chinese market gardens

+Market gardeners among New Zealand's Chinese community grew puha for their own consumption.
+It was a staple of the Māori diet and often grew wild in market gardens.